 The Board has an annual performance evaluation process, carried out by the Nominating Committee, to assess the effectiveness of the Board, Board Committees and each Director's contribution.

+AoN Hewitt Singapore Pte Ltd is engaged to administer the process, provide industry benchmarks and maintain confidentiality of results.
 The purpose of the evaluation process is to increase the overall effectiveness of the Board.
-An independent consultant facilitates this process.